fzyzcjy/flutter_convenient_test/README.md

 ## Quick demo

-[video: Prepare - a test like "assert 0, tap, assert 1, tap, wrongly assert 1".
-Click "run (that one) test" to run that single test, and see time travel and log etc, and see failure.
-Tap that failed step to see screenshots.
-Open VSCode and change that wrong line.
-Click "run (that) test" again, and see it go green.]
+[merge things below into one video. especially good, because the first several subsections *is just a continuous story*!]

 [TODO what is this? notice "video" is not here, need to introduce separately]

 ## Features

+#### Action history

+[TODO video: Prepare - a test like "assert 0, tap, input text, etc, assert 1, tap, wrongly assert 1", notice need to have ~10 steps so more beautiful.
+Click "run (that one) test" to run that single test, and see time travel and log etc, and see failure.]

-#### Time travel and action history...
+#### Time travel with screenshots

-See what actions and assertions are done:
+[TODO video: Hover through each step, especially the "tap/inputtext" steps, and see screenshots.]

+#### Rapidly re-execute

+[TODO video: Open VSCode and change that wrong line.
+Click "run (that) test" again, and see it immediately re-run and go green.]

+#### Videos recorded

-[TODO video: execute a test, and see how the log grows]
+[TODO video: Tap "video" icon button.
+Then see the video recording.]

-#### ... with screenshots

-Tap an action to see screenshot(s):

-[TODO screenshot: tap a step like "click button A", and see "before" and "after" screenshots]

-#### ... and videos

-[TODO no need to be this detailed?]

-* The corresponding action will be highlighted as video plays.
-* Tap an action to jump to that video timestamp.
-* Play videos using any player you like.

-[TODO video: play the video recording of some specific test. then tap an action to jump. then open it using any player.]
+P.S.
+Highlighted action is in sync with the playing video.
+Tap action to seek video.

 #### `integration_test` is still there

 Though not necessarily needed, you can still use everything from `integration_test`.
 This package is not a reinvented wheel.

-#### Rapidly re-execute after changing code

-[TODO video: ]

-[TODO should we make this example the first one? or merge multiple?]

-[TODO Change tests quickly: change your test code, save it. then run it using one click. nothing more.]

-[TODO can run one single test / a group of tests. all in one click. no need to run all.]

 #### Flaky tests awareness